jeans-all/OlympicsAnalysis/README.md

 # OlympicsAnalysis
-A collection of DuckDB SQL queries for analysis of Olympics is stored in this repository.
+A collection of DuckDB SQL queries for analysis of 2024 Summer Olympics is stored in this repository.